westurner/lunar-test/README.md

 In future releases, it could be entirely possible to:

 * Create a game within the Lunar Editor (assets and scripts)
-* Deploy a Lunar server (just like a Minecraft server)
+* Deploy a Lunar server (just like a "Minecraft" server)
 * Implement your own monetization
 * Get the full user experience, and professional game development
   * No platform dependency